jrosen48/utk-homepage/content/post/2020-06-18-participating-in-the-2020-icls-early-career-workshop.md

 can have a counter-intuitive logic and produces results which can be challenging to properly interpret
-- Learners bring with them ideas about the world which can serve as resources for their learning; these ideas can be used within in a Bayesian framework for making sense of the world as their "priors" about what they think is happening
+- Learners bring with them ideas about the world which can serve as resources for their learning; these ideas can be used within a Bayesian framework for making sense of the world as their "priors" about what they think is happening
 - Science teachers care most about their students' developing an understanding of core science ideas and practices, instead of formal statistical models, but